ibm-bluemix-mobile-services/bms-sample-ios-bluelist/README.md

 [Connect Your iOS 9 App to Bluemix](https://developer.ibm.com/bluemix/2015/09/16/connect-your-ios-9-app-to-bluemix/)

-## Setting up the Bluelist sample
-For more information see [Instructions for the Bluelist sample for iOS](https://www.ng.bluemix.net/docs/starters/mobilefirst/gettingstarted/bluelist_sample_readme.html).

 ### Configure the back end for your Bluelist application
 Before you can run the Bluelist application, you must set up an app on Bluemix.
 By setting up this app, service instances for the data, push, security, and monitoring functions of the app are configured.